Swedz/MI-Tweaks/docs/ADDING_BATCH_MULTIBLOCKS.md

 		"heatproof_machine_casing", "pyrolyse_oven", true, false, false,
 		// Batch size, EU cost multiplier
 		16, 1,
+		// Should the machine use 128 EU/t as the max base EU (like normal multiblocks)?
+If false, it will use 32 EU/t (like single block electric machines).
+Optional, defaults to false false,
 		// Optional: Additional configuration
 		(config) => {}
 	);